mguellsegarra/highlight-on-copy/README.md

   }
 ```

-You can customize the color and the duration of the highlight with these entries in your `settings.json`:
+Also, you can customize the color and the duration of the highlight with these entries in your `settings.json`:

 ```jsonc
 {